 Now, I am no particular expert of gender studies.
-But I have written a book with the working title Advice to Your Man: Navigating Relationships in the 21st Century.
+But I have written a book with the working title Advice to My Future Son-in-Law: Understanding Men and Relationships in the 21st Century.
 I quickly realized that an examination of masculinity was critical to the book's focus on marriage.

 The "man box" is an important concept that I see as a first step with understanding modern masculinity.
 The man box shows the limitations of what a man is supposed to be and what he believes.
 In the man box, men "are supposed to be powerful and dominating, fearless and in control, strong and emotionless and successful in the boardroom, bedroom and on the ball field," as is explained by the organization A Call to Men.